ITV has spoken to Piers Morgan over Meghan coverage, CEO says | Entertainment

 ITV has spoken to Piers Morgan over Meghan coverage, CEO says

-A senior executive at British broadcaster ITV has spoken to presenter Piers Morgan about his criticism of Meghan, the wife of Prince Harry, the chief executive of the company said on Tuesday.

-Morgan, a former CNN presenter, has long criticised the couple, saying they have damaged the royal family and sought publicity on their own terms, without the scrutiny that comes with the job.
-ITV broadcast Oprah Winfrey's interview with Meghan and Harry on Monday evening.
+ITV broadcast Oprah Winfrey's interview with Meghan and Harry on Monday evening in which they revealed the depth of her unhappiness within the royal family.
+It attracted more than half of the audience watching live TV at that time, with a peak of 12.4 million viewers, ITV said.

-ITV Chief Executive Carolyn McCall told reporters that she had not spoken to Morgan herself, but Kevin Lygo, managing director media and entertainment, had.
+ITV Chief Executive Carolyn McCall told reporters she had not spoken to Morgan, but that Kevin Lygo, managing director media and entertainment, had.
+Morgan is an anchor on its breakfast show Good Morning Britain.
 "I know Kevin Lygo is speaking to him on a regular basis and has done so in the last couple of days," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)